 The Serpent Sea takes place after the fight with the Fell.
 Moon is now a member of the Indigo Cloud court and takes his place beside Jade as her Consort.
 He’s settling into his new role and has even made a few friends, but before he could get comfortable, new trouble finds its way to the court.

-Reading this book was like going on the journey myself.
-There are so many awe-inspiring things to mention: an ancient leviathan with a city on its back magically enchanted to stay afloat, the city on its back, the museum in the city on its back, Niren’s flying boats, the vastness of the Reaches, the Emerald Twilight court, and last but not least the colony tree.
-It’s like a multi-level mansion-sized tree house complete with running water and platforms for farming.
-The world building and details in this series get better and better with each book.
+Reading this book is like going on the journey.
+There are so many awe-inspiring things to mention: an ancient leviathan with a city on its back magically enchanted to stay afloat, the city on its back, the museum in the city on its back, flying boats, the vastness of the Reaches, and last but not least the colony tree itself.
+It’s like a multi-level city-sized tree house complete with running water, pools, and platforms for farming.
+The world building and details in this series is mind-blowing and gets better and better with each book.

 Rating: ★ ★ ★ ★ ★

 Now that the Indigo Cloud court has settled into their new home, Moon and Jade focus their attention on starting a family, but conceiving proves to be more difficult than either had anticipated.
 Meanwhile, a powerful court with a powerful reigning queen on the other side of the Reaches makes a claim on Moon.
 She thinks he is the son she lost during a Fell attack on her colony many years ago.
 These events line up with Moon’s age and vague memories of that time and Sorrow, the Raksura he thought was his mother.
 According to Raksura law, if a consort hasn’t fathered a clutch yet, then his birth court still has claims on him.
 Once a “feral solitary” with no known ties and a muddled bloodline, Moon now has two courts that want him.